-The first units of 28th Commonwealth Infantry Brigade moved into Terendak Camp in late 1959 and by mid-1960 the camp was fully occupied, although building carried on until 1964 when the hospital was completed.
+The first units of 28th Commonwealth Infantry Brigade moved into Terendak Camp in late 1959 and the Camp was fully occupied by mid-1960 (though building carried on until 1964 when the hospital was completed).

-The remainder of the graves are those of British and Commonwealth troops and their dependants who died of natural causes during the Brigade’s occupation of the camp, plus the remains of some Service personnel which were exhumed from outlying cemeteries and reburied in Terendak.
+The remainder of the graves are those of Commonwealth troops and their dependants who died during the Brigade’s occupation of the Camp, plus the remains of some Service personnel which were exhumed from outlying cemeteries and reburied in Terendak.

-The camp was vacated by 28 Commonwealth Brigade during the period November 1969-February 1970 and was handed over to the Malaysian Army on 28 March 1970.
+The Camp was vacated by 28th Commonwealth Infantry Brigade from November 1969-February 1970 and handed over to the Malaysian Army on 28 March 1970.
 Terendak Camp is now home to the Malaysian Army’s 3rd Division and 10th Parachute Brigade.